 The second weekend on Tannenbaum Forest is a magical weekend with special events and food/beverage sampling in the shops, carolers on the street, and the town decked out in Christmas finery.
 This is Prelude to Christmas in the Amana Colonies.
 The streets of Amana come alive with old world charm at no time more than Prelude to Christmas.
 The fences and storefronts sport pine boughs, there are red ribbons fluttering in the breeze, and an occasional melody from beloved Christmas Carols in the air.
 Christmas is a special time of year and no less in the Colonies where you can escape the hustle of the malls and the impersonal shopping of today’s online experience.
 In the Colonies, at Christmas time, you’ll be greeted by a cheerful “Merry Christmas” and a warm smile.

 Grab a schedule of events (available at most businesses and our Visitor’s Center) when you arrive to plan the activities you would like to take in.
-Most of the businesses have something special they’re offering from samples to special products.
-You’ll find mulled wine in many of the wineries, or a special brew at the state of Iowa’s oldest micro-brewery right here in the village of Amana.
 Many people think of chocolate at Christmas time and our chocolate shop is hand dipping specialties as fast as they can.
 Step into one of our restaurants and you’ll find something seasonal and special on the menu and if you’re planning your own Christmas Eve celebration an Amana ham is perfect.
 You’ll find that and plenty of sausages at our meat shop.

 At the Amana Heritage Society, you’ll find a glimpse into Christmases past as they present a special exhibit each year.
 You’ll see toys and dolls from the recent past and the very distant past.
 You’ll be able to tell and show your children about the toys of your childhood.
 They have something on exhibit that will trip a memory no matter how old you are.